 The CVO owns this fit.
 It is the show tested against reality before the curtain goes up.

 The trap: Skipping this entirely and jumping to building.
 You invest months creating something elegant that solves a problem nobody has.
-With 84% of knowledge workers using AI daily, building is the easy part.
+With 75% of knowledge workers now using AI at work (Microsoft Work Trend Index, 2026), building is the easy part.
 Validating is what protects you from building the wrong thing fast.

 Where it lives: In the market.
 With real customers.